apollographql/apollo-server/docs/source/performance/caching.md

 Apollo Server enables you to define cache control settings _per schema field_.
 You can do this [statically in your schema definition](#in-your-schema-static), or [dynamically in your resolvers](#in-your-resolvers-dynamic).

-After you define these settings, Apollo Server can use them to [cache results in stores](#caching-a-response) like Redis or Memcached, or to [provide `Cache-Control` headers to your CDN](#serving-http-cache-headers-for-cdns).

 > Apollo Server never caches empty responses or responses that contain GraphQL errors.